The cast of Stranger Things are unsurprisingly talented musicians

 Photo: Pooneh Ghana

-If you’re into Mac Demarco (or you were at the time he was the cool thing to be into), then you’ll certainly gel with The Aubreys’ distinctive sound.
+If you’re into Mac DeMarco (or you were at the time he was the cool thing to be into), then you’ll certainly gel with The Aubreys’ distinctive sound.

 2. Gaten Matarazzo (aka Dustin Henderson)